 Over the past two years, Australia has witnessed a major overhaul of its privacy laws.
 The most significant reforms to the Privacy Act 1988 in decades are now underway, bringing the Australian Privacy Principles (APPs) into line with global standards such as the European Union’s GDPR (General Data Protection Regulation), which is a comprehensive data protection and privacy law that came into effect on 25 May 2018 across all European Union (EU) member states.
 The GDPR is widely regarded as the most significant privacy regulation in the world and has influenced similar laws globally.

-For charities in Australia, changes to privacy law (which began in December 2024) will mean a fundamental rethink of how personal information — especially supporter and donor data — is collected, stored and used.
-Note that the law applies differently to nonprofits with an annual turnover of less than AUD $3 million versus a nonprofit with an annual turnover of more than AUD $3 million – I have dedicated a section to explain this at the end of this article.
+Note that the law applies differently to organisations with an annual turnover of less than AUD $3 million versus organisations with an annual turnover of more than AUD $3 million – I have dedicated a section to explain this at the end of this article.

-At the heart of the reforms lies a new approach to consent.
-Gone are the days of vague privacy notices and pre-ticked boxes.
-Charities will be required to ensure that consent to fundraising and marketing is voluntary, informed, specific, current and unambiguous.
 This shift is not just a compliance issue.
-Done well, it is also an opportunity to build stronger trust with supporters and demonstrate that your organisation truly respects their choices.
+In my opinion, it is also an opportunity to build stronger trust with supporters and demonstrate that your organisation truly respects their choices.

 What’s changing in the law